terraform-linters/tflint/docs/user-guide/plugins.md

 ### `signing_key`

-Plugin developer's PGP public signing key.
-When this attribute is set, TFLint will automatically verify the signature of the checksum file downloaded from GitHub.
-It is recommended to set it to prevent supply chain attacks.
+Plugins are verified by default with [Artifact Attestations](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds) when available.
+If no attestations are found, TFLint falls back to PGP signature verification using the `signing_key`.

-Plugins under the terraform-linters organization (AWS/GCP/Azure ruleset plugins) can use the built-in signing key, so this attribute can be omitted.
+If the plugin developer distributes a PGP public key, setting the `signing_key` will ensure that the signature of the checksum file downloaded from GitHub is signed by the key.

-If the plugin developer generates [Artifact Attestation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds), you can omit this attribute.
-See [Keyless Verification](#keyless-verification-experimental) for details.
+NOTE: Artifact Attestations will not be verified if the `source` is a private repository.
+If you want to verify signatures in a private repository, you must set the `signing_key`.

 ## Plugin directory